Amazon Go opens in Puyallup

-Amazon has opened another one of its convenience stores – Amazon Go – in Puyallup.
+Amazon has opened another of its convenience stores, Amazon Go, in Puyallup.

-The 5,250 square foot facility is part of Amazon’s new store format, designed to bring the high-tech checkout experience closer to customers by setting up shop in the suburbs.
+The 5,250-square-foot facility is part of Amazon’s new store format, designed to bring the high-tech checkout experience closer to customers by setting up shop in the suburbs.
 Amazon launched the new format with a store in Mill Creek last April.

 The Puyallup store’s opening comes just after Amazon told investors it planned to pause expansion of its brick and mortar grocery footprint as it works to refine the format.
 Along with its Amazon Go convenience stores, the company also operates Amazon Fresh grocery stores and acquired Whole Foods in 2017.